-Any individual conducting lead inspections in regulated facilities in Illinois is required to be licensed as a lead inspector in accordance with the Act and Section 845.125.
-The licensed lead inspector is responsible for the following:
+- a) Any individual conducting lead inspections in regulated facilities in Illinois is required to be licensed as a lead inspector in accordance with the Act and Section 845.125.
+The licensed lead inspector is responsible for the following: - 1) Compliance with the Act and this Part;

-- a) Compliance with the Act and this Part; - b) Conducting lead inspections in accordance with Section 845.210; - c) Conducting compliance investigations in accordance with Section 845.225; - d) Using procedures that:

-- 1) Ensure the safety of the occupants of the regulated facility; and - 2) Control dust and debris produced during lead inspections; - e) Submitting quarterly reports to the Department identifying: - 1) The number of lead inspections conducted, including the addresses of the regulated facilities; and - 2) The number of compliance investigations conducted for lead mitigation and lead abatement projects, including the addresses of the regulated facilities; and - f) Maintaining records required by Section 845.230.
+- 2) Conducting lead inspections in accordance with Section 845.210; - Conducting compliance investigations in accordance with Section 845.225; - 4) Using procedures that: - A) Ensure the safety of the occupants of the regulated facility; and - B) Control dust and debris produced during lead inspections. - 5) Submitting quarterly reports to the Department identifying: - A) The number of lead inspections conducted, including the addresses of the regulated facilities; and - B) The number of compliance investigations conducted for lead mitigation and lead abatement projects, including the addresses of the regulated facilities. - 6) Maintaining records required by Section 845.230.